 Lacto Agrar generates a significant positive impact in the community by creating jobs, supporting education, producing high-quality milk, and contributing to soil fertility.

-The farm operates with a strong focus on sustainability and animal welfare.
-Modern facilities, including spacious and well-ventilated barns, ensure optimal conditions for the animals.
-Advanced technology is integrated into the farm’s operations to monitor and optimize diet, health, and the milking process.
 In addition to milk production, Lacto Agrar is involved in providing high-quality agricultural raw materials, such as seeds, manure, and animal feed.
 The farm collaborates with local farmers to provide them with resources and expertise to increase yield and profitability, supporting them in developing high-performance agricultural practices.

 Furthermore in 2023/2024, Lacto AGRAR completed a few key projects, and made targeted investments to enhance its operational efficiency.
 These investments involved farm modernization and automation, through the integration of robotic systems in a part of the milking process operations.
-These robots, especially tailored for rotary milking parlors, aim to improve udder health and reduce the costs associated with clinical mastitis by automating crucial hygiene steps: pre-milking udder preparation (cleaning and stimulation of the udder), and post-milking udder disinfection.